jfcere/ngx-markdown/README.md

 #### Using global configuration

-You can provide a custom component to use globaly across your application with the `clipboardOptions` in the `MarkdownModuleConfig` either with `provideMarkdown` provide-function for standalone components or `MarkdownModule.forRoot()` for module configuration.
+You can provide a custom component to use globaly across your application with the `clipboardOptions` when configuring `provideMarkdown`.

-##### Using the `provideMarkdown` function

 ```typescript
 provideMarkdown({